Sign In / Sign Out

 Yes!
 All BSS grade level sessions are designed to deliver a unique experience.
 Participants are encouraged to re-apply as many years as they are eligible.

 Scholarships are available.
-Only complete scholarship applications with the required documentation will be considered.
 If a student wishes to be considered for a scholarship, they should complete the following steps in the Barrett Summer Scholars application.